ZhipengHe/DS-Att-BiLSTM/README.md

-### Dynamic and Static Features in Attention-Based BiLSTM Neural Networks
+### Dynamic and Static Features in Attention-Based LSTM Neural Networks

 #### Requirement